Aquatic Originals Taxidermy by

 It was then that he realized that through taxidermy competitions, he had sought man's approval, and not God's.
 He also saw the winning mounts in competition evolve to the point of trying to improve on what God created.
 This is the true standard by which a finished mount should be compared; the living specimen; not an artificially enhanced creation.

-Sadly, sportsmen often reduce God's creatures to a broken mass of flesh, sometimes nearly destroying it through massive trauma wounds, or poor field care.
+Sportsmen often reduce God's creatures to a broken mass of flesh, sometimes nearly destroying it through massive trauma wounds, or poor field care.
 A taxidermist who says they can fix anything is not being truthful.
 Many keep spare specimens to replace badly damaged specimens, or their own mistakes.
-This is not only unethical, but in many cases illegal.
+This is not only unethical, but often illegal.

-Displaying a 31-year-old goose mount shows that if you do things right the first time, they will look just as good years from now, IF The LORD does not return.
-Personally, I believe we are in the last days, and that He will return soon.
-When He does, I am ready; are you?
-If you are not sure, then we need to talk.
+Displaying a 32-year-old goose mount shows that if you do things right the first time, they will look just as good years from now.

 Basic price list Our standard mount prices.